James Tedesco: 2025

-In round 8 of the 2025 NRL season, Tedesco scored two tries for the Sydney Roosters in their 46-18 win against St. George Illawarra.
+In round 8 of the 2025 NRL season, Tedesco scored two tries for the Sydney Roosters in their 46–18 win against St. George Illawarra.

 Tedesco played every game for the Sydney Roosters in the 2025 NRL season as the club finished 8th on the table and qualified for the finals.
 Tedesco played in the clubs elimination final loss against Cronulla.

 On 1 October, Tedesco won the 2025 Dally M Award as the competition's best player.
 Tedesco had finished 22 points ahead in the votes above second placed Nathan Cleary.
 On 20 November, the Sydney Roosters announced that Tedesco re-signed for a further year until the end of 2027.

+2026

+In May, Tedesco was selected by New South Wales for game one in the 2026 State of Origin series.
+Tedesco scored the match winning try for New South Wales in the final minute after he caught a high kick from Nathan Cleary.
+Tedesco played all three games for New South Wales as they won the series 2–1.